mfumagalli/ngsJulia/docs/ngsPool.md

 # controls
 Rscript $NGSJULIA/simulMpileup_qq.R --out /dev/null --copy 2x200 --sites 1 --depth 1 --qq 0.05 --pool | gzip > test.controls.mpileup.gz
 ```
+The script `simulMpileup_qq.R` is an extention of `simulMpileup.R` to allow for fixed population allele frequencies to be simulated using the option `--qq`.

 We calculate sample allele frequency likelihoods with:
 ```bash